At Sunnybrow Primary School, we believe it is vitally important to develop the whole child, not just their academic ability.

 *We have an excellent Parent Support Advisor, Julie Bray, who works in school with children who require extra support for their social and emotional needs.
-She supports the school in implementing ‘resilience plans’ or those pupils and Julie also offers ‘relaxed kids’ intervention.
+She supports the school in implementing ‘resilience plans’ or those pupils.
 We use CAMHS (child and adolescent mental health service) alongside this support where necessary.

 *Some of our teaching assistants are trained in delivering ‘nurture groups’, Lego Therapy, Relaxed Kids and the ‘Listening Matters’ programme.
 These programmes are for those children who are struggling with their social, emotional and mental health and offer safe spaces to talk, develop their social communication and interaction skills and form positive relationships with some pupils or staff.
 We have heavily invested in a demountable classroom which is beautifully resourced as used solely for the purpose of social, emotional and mental health interventions such as Nurture group.

 *We support the children fully when they move to Secondary school.
 We always provide staff to accompany the children on their visits and members of the transition team spend many hours in our school every Summer Term.

 *We hold regular parents evenings and provide tours of the school.

 *We have a varied and stimulating PSHE Programme running through the school, as well as programmes to specifically support social and emotional development.